-By purchasing any of the packages offered on the Stoked Surf Adventures website, you agree to be bound by the terms and conditions below:
+By purchasing any of the products and services offered on the Stoked Surf Adventures website, you agree to be bound by the terms and conditions below:

 1.1 Definitions.
 In these Conditions, the following definitions apply: